Cory Sauter: Southwest Minnesota State

 On July 7, 2008, it was announced that Sauter was hired as quarterbacks coach and passing game coordinator at Southwest Minnesota State University, an NCAA Division II football program in Marshall, Minnesota.
 His coaching responsibilities began on July 1.
 He was promoted to the position of offensive coordinator and quarterbacks coach in 2009.
 In February 2010, Sauter was promoted once again, to interim head coach of the Mustangs after former coach Eric Eidsness decided to leave the team to join Division I South Dakota State University as their quarterbacks coach and passing game coordinator of the Jackrabbits.

 On March 29, 2010, the interim tag was removed from Sauter's title and he was officially named the Mustangs head football coach.

 Personal life

-Sauter lives in Marshall, Minnesota, with his wife Amy and their daughters Berlin and Estella.
+Sauter lives in Phoenix, AZ, with his wife Amy and their daughters Berlin and Estella.
 Sauter is a 1997 University of Minnesota graduate with a degree in kinesiology.
-He earned his Master’s in sports management from the University of Minnesota in 2003.
+He earned his Master's in sports management from the University of Minnesota in 2003.